March 10, 2015 in Strategy by

 What does this have to do with SEO?

-If no one’s looking for your service, SEO is not the right solution for you.
+SEO is not the right solution if no one’s looking for your service.

-Being the top search result, doesn’t guarantee people will buy.
+Being the top search result doesn’t guarantee people will buy.

-Sometimes being number one in the SERPs doesn’t help because people aren’t using that phrase in their search.
+Sometimes, being number one in the SERPs doesn’t help because people aren’t using that phrase in their search.
 Many of my clients have been true experts in their fields.
-They are so knowledgeable about their industry that they forget that people don’t always use the technically correct phrase to describe their product or service.
+They are so knowledgeable about their industry that they forget people don’t always use the technically correct phrase to describe their product or service.
 Congratulations, you’re the only gas station for miles that sells “tube-shaped processed meat sticks.”

 How do you know if SEO is right for you?